Himasnhu-AT/Himasnhu-AT/README.md

 ### Professional Experience

-- **OpenEdu** 🧑‍🎓: A side project focused on creating interactive AI agents for teaching.
+- **SynthAILabs (formerly OpenEdu)** 🧑‍🎓: A side project focused on creating interactive AI agents for teaching.
 The goal is to provide as much value as possible for free.
 Key products include:
   - **FallenAngel-SE/CY** 🔐: An advanced suite of AI tools for development and cybersecurity.
   - **arXiv** 📚: A product aimed at enhancing academic research through AI.